Ralmao/Marketing_clustering/README.txt

 Marketing_clustering
-Project Master Class Marketing Clustering AI with a neural networks import pandas as pd import numpy as np import seaborn as sns
+Project Master Class Marketing Clustering AI with a neural networks and clean dataset like a pro import pandas as pd import numpy as np import seaborn as sns